Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 sf.write(f"output_{i}.wav", audio, 24000)

 XTTS v2 remains the gold standard for zero-shot voice cloning.
-With just 6 seconds of reference audio, it produces remarkably faithful voice reproductions across 17 languages.
-The architecture combines a GPT-style autoregressive model with DVAE and HiFi-GAN vocoder.
-The main caveat is its CPML license, which restricts commercial use without a separate agreement.
-For commercial projects, consider Fish Speech or F5-TTS as alternatives.
+With six seconds of reference audio it produces remarkably faithful voices across 17 languages.
+The architecture combines a GPT-style autoregressive model with DVAE and a HiFi-GAN vocoder.
+The main caveat is the CPML licence, which restricts commercial use without a separate agreement — for commercial projects, Fish Speech or F5-TTS are the alternatives.

 Architecture